Gladbeck hostage crisis: 16 August 1988

 At 7:55 am, Degowski and Rösner broke into a branch of the Deutsche Bank in the district of Rentfort-Nord in Gladbeck before opening hours.
-The men were hooded and armed with a M1911 and a Smith & Wesson Model 27 respectively, also carrying a backup Luger pistol and 350 rounds of assorted .357, 9 mm and .45 ACP type ammunition in a plastic bag.
+The men were hooded and armed with a M1911 and a Smith & Wesson Model 27, respectively, and also carried a backup Luger pistol and 350 rounds of assorted .357, 9 mm and .45 ACP type ammunition in a plastic bag.
 At gunpoint, the employees gave the robbers 120,000 DM.

 At 8:04 am, an emergency call was made to the police by a witness.
 A parked police car was seen by the offenders as they left the branch.
 They went back into the bank and took two clerks hostage, demanding a car and ransom money, firing their guns into the air several times.

 Journalist Hans Meiser, then working for a RTL radio station, called the bank to interview the robbers, becoming the first member of the press to conduct an interview with them as the hostage crisis was happening.
-Negotiations were held over the next hours through Gladbeck branch bank director Wolfgang H. Schöning, the abductors were given 300,000 DM and a white Audi 100 as a getaway car by an unarmed police officer in his underwear.
+Negotiations were held over the next hours through Gladbeck branch bank director Wolfgang H. Schöning.
+The abductors were given 300,000 DM and a white Audi 100 as a getaway car by an unarmed police officer in his underwear.
 The vehicle had been equipped with tracking and listening devices, with which police intended to track them.

 At 9:45 pm, the getaway started.
 The robbers took two bank employees with them as hostages.
 Police operated under the assumption that the robbers would release their hostages within the next hours before fleeing on their own, so the monitoring was lax and no rescue operation was planned ahead of time.
-Dieter Höhbusch, the officer in charger during the initial bank robbery stand-off, later recalled that he was convinced that the hostage crisis would be resolved "by the time I woke up the next morning", as they thought Rösner would be easily found in a statewide manhunt due to his numerous tattoos and "unimaginative mindset".
+Dieter Höhbusch, the officer in charge during the initial bank robbery stand-off, later recalled that he was convinced that the hostage crisis would be resolved "by the time I woke up the next morning", as they thought Rösner would be easily found in a statewide manhunt due to his numerous tattoos and "unimaginative mindset".